kellyjadams/weightlifting-data/README.md

 * **query.sql** is SQL code to analyze my weightlifting data

 ## Curently Working On
-11/2/22 - Reviewing and finalizing the SQL Analysis of my project.
-Then I'll be moving onto visualizing it using Tableau.
+11/9/22 - Visualizing my data using Tableau.

 ## LinkedIn Posts
 Below are relevant posts about the project: